OPT4SMART/ChoiRbot/docs/source/installation/index.rst

 	pip install -r requirements.txt

-If you are interested in running distributed optimization procedures, you also need the Disropt package.
+If you are interested in running distributed optimization procedures, you also need the `DISROPT package <https://github.com/OPT4SMART/disropt>`_.
 You can install it by running:

 .. code-block:: bash